-Global Volunteers Tom and Kathy Kromroy had already served together in the Cook Islands, India and St. Lucia when they decided their “gift” to each other would be to mark their 40th wedding anniversary volunteering in West Virginia.
+Global Volunteers Tom and Kathy Kromroy had already served together in the Cook Islands, India and St. Lucia when they decided their “gift” to each other would be to mark their 40th wedding anniversary volunteering in the USA.
 They said the opportunity to reflect on important moments together while they helped youth and adults brought into focus their commitment to each other and the world.

 “Ever since reading the book Christy by Catherine Marshall almost 50 years ago, I’ve wanted to visit Appalachia, and in a role other than just a tourist,” recalled Kathy Kromroy.
 So, as she and husband Tom entered their year of retirement, and approached their 40th anniversary, the couple devoted their vacation to discover the West Virginian part of Appalachia by providing needed community service and friendship.
 It had been seven years since they served with Global Volunteers.